-In this page you can see a vitual restoration made with digital technique.
-This is to bring the Royal Palace to its previous conditions, before it was stripped after the Unification of Italy, and the before to be damaged during the 1943 anglo-american bombing and the subsequent US occupation.
+On this page you can observe virtual restoration with digital technique.
+This in order to bring the Royal Palace of Caserta back to its origins, before it was stripped following the unification of Italy, and before being damaged by the Anglo-American bombing of 1943 and during the subsequent American occupation.

 This furniture belonged to Joachim Murat was damaged by American troops during the occupation of the Palace in1943.
 The photo published in 1937 proves that six years before it was intact.
 Note the two daisies in the bottom corners of the central square: they are not original but were added later, and probably come from another piece of furniture.
 The virtual restoration, although obviously not perfect, allows us to see how it looked before the damages.
 See also The sad story of the furnishings of Caserta